 - B. The unlawful manufacture, distribution, dispensation, possession, or use of marijuana, a controlled substance, narcotic drug, or intoxicating beverage in the workplace, which includes all facilities and vehicles under the control of and used by the District, is expressly prohibited.
 If the General Manager concludes that there is reasonable cause to believe that an employee has reported to work under the influence of marijuana, narcotic drugs, controlled substances, or alcohol, the General Manager may immediately place the employee on paid administrative leave while an investigation is conducted.
 Should the investigation determine that the employee was under the influence of marijuana, narcotic drugs, controlled substances, or alcohol at the time, the employee will be disciplined, up to and including termination.
-If the employee disputes the General Manager's determination that he or she is under the influence of marijuana, narcotic drugs, or alcohol, the District will arrange for and pay for an appropriate medical test to confirm or reject the General Manager's belief. - C. An employee who must take medication prescribed by a licensed physician or other licensed health care professional which may cause drowsiness, dizziness or erratic behavior, and which may impair his/her senses or reflexes in the performance of his/her duties, is required to notify his/her supervisor.
+If the employee disputes the General Manager's determination that he or she is under the influence of marijuana, narcotic drugs, controlled substances, or alcohol, the District will arrange for and pay for an appropriate medical test to confirm or reject the General Manager's belief. - C. An employee who must take medication prescribed by a licensed physician or other licensed health care professional which may cause drowsiness, dizziness or erratic behavior, and which may impair his/her senses or reflexes in the performance of his/her duties, is required to notify his/her supervisor.
 Failure to do so shall be considered a violation of the District's safety standards and may subject the employee to disciplinary action.
 Any employee who reports to work under the influence of medication prescribed by a licensed physician or other licensed heath care professional, and who the supervisor determines is not capable of performing the duties of their job properly or without posing a danger to the employee or others, may be ordered by the General Manager from work until such time as the employee demonstrates their condition is such that he or she is able to perform their duties properly and poses no danger to the employee or others, and the amount of work time lost may be charged against the employee's sick leave.

 The General Manager shall document the reason for suspension, dismissal or reduction in salary and inform the employee in writing.
 The employee may provide evidence and summary of rebuttal or other relevant information.
 Based on this additional information the General Manager may revise the action, request support of District Counsel or implement the action.
 The General Manager may also elect to bring the item to the Board of Directors in Closed Session at its next regular meeting.

-I acknowledge that I have received a copy of the San Bernardino Valley Water Conservation District's Employee Handbook (Rev. 2017) and I understand that I am responsible to know the contents of this Employee Handbook, including the District's rules and regulations.
-I understand that this Employee Handbook is not a contract of employment and is subject to change at the discretion of the District, with or without notice.
-I have been advised that, if I have any questions regarding this Employee Handbook, I can contact the Administrative Services Specialist and/or the General Manager.
+this Employee Handbook, including the District's r Handbook is not a contract of employment and is s or without notice.
+I have been advised that, if I ha I can contact the Administrative Services Specialist ubject to change at the discretion of t we any questions regarding this Emplo he District, with Signature of Employee Date